 - The replacement of the warm air by cold air drainage winds

 - Air temperatures on either side of helicopter flight paths can be affected up to a distance of 150 feet.
 If cooler winds are present and are flowing perpendicular to the flight path, the strip of air modified by the helicopter’s flight could become displaced.
 Especially if there is little to minimal foliage present to offer wind resistance throughout the orchard.
-This resulted in drainage winds flowing unremembered through the orchard resulting in rapid temperature drop.
+This resulted in drainage winds flowing unremembered through the orchard resulting in a rapid temperature drop.

 - Radiational cooling